cfpb/sbl-project/features/features.md

 1. Data will be _mostly_ read-only, with possible exceptions for:
     1. FI contact info (name, phone, email, etc.)

-## SBL filing app
+## Small business lending data filing app

-### SBL Home
+### Small business lending data filing home

 #### User stories

-1. As a filer, I can see a list of active institutions I need to file for this filing season.
+- [x] As a filer, I can see a list of active institutions I need to file for this filing season.
-1. As a filer, I can see a list of inactive institutions I have filed for in the past.
+- [x] As a filer, I can see the current filing status for each of my institutions.
-1. As a filer, I can see the current filing status for each of my institutions.
+- [x] As a filer, I can easily tell when a filing season starts and ends.
-1. As a filer, I can easily tell when a filing season starts and ends.
+- [x] As a filer, I can select an institution to start the filing process.
-1. As a filer, I can select an institution to start the filing process.
+- [x] As a filer, I can select an institution to view past filings.
-1. As a filer, I can select an institution to view past filings.
+- [x] As a filer, I can view the institution data snapshot for a past filing season.
-1. As a filer, I can view the institution data snapshot for a past filing season.
+- [x] As a filer, I can select an institution to restart a filing I've previously completed.

-1. As a filer, I can select an institution to restart a filing I've previously completed.
+- [ ] As a filer, I can see a list of inactive institutions I have filed for in the past.

 #### Questions